 Our inheritance in Christ is radically influenced by the way we see ourselves.
-Our identity is formed by: The way we think others see us, and how much we have believed what the enemy has said about us.
-Where our identity presently resides will influence how our future turns out to be.
+Our identity is often formed by the way we think others see us and how much we have believed what the enemy has said about us.
+Where our identity presently resides will influence how our future turns out.

 This plan will dwarf your wildest dreams and expectations.
-In fact it is “infinitely more than we might ask or think (imagine).”
-(Ephesians 3:20) God wants to bless you, he wants to provide for you, he wants to give you inner peace, security, safety and a clear calling and purpose.
+In fact it is ‘infinitely more than we might ask or think (imagine).’
+(Ephesians 3:20) God wants to bless you, provide for you, give you inner peace, security, safety and a clear calling and purpose.
 He wants you to reach a place where you are not anxious about anything but have the peace of Christ dwelling in you.

 Are you willing to acknowledge which of these ‘standards’ still influence the way you measure yourself?

-Even in the church we may feel judged on how ‘spiritual’ we can be (quoting scripture, saying the right thing).
-Some of us might still be sitting with hints of these insecurities or even deep seated wounds because brothers or sisters in Christ have treated us condescendingly.
+Even in the church we may feel judged on how ‘spiritual’ we can be (quoting Scripture, saying the right thing etc.).
+Some of us might still be sitting with hints of these insecurities or even deep-seated wounds because brothers or sisters in Christ have treated us condescendingly.

 Our identity and destiny is usually affected by destructive words that come from the world around us, not from God.
 Words such as:

 Some of us might still be shrugging off competition we grew up with or inherited in our previous spiritual homes.
-We inadvertently compare ourselves with other people – ‘How come that person is being used by God more than me?
+We inadvertently compare ourselves with other people, asking things like, ‘How come that person is being used by God more than me?’
 Although it is not nice to acknowledge that we feel this way as Christians, we sometimes do because we are still being changed from glory to glory and are not yet perfect and totally dead to self.